You Won’t Believe These Surreal Hand-Painted Nike Sneakers

 Just 25 pairs of the unique sneakers were produced.
 They were created using a black acrylic paint on Nike’s iconic white-on-white Air Force 1.
 According to Vides, each pair takes around four to five hours to complete.

 The sneakers are available through today for $400, so don’t hesitate if you want to make this look your own.
-They’re available now from Vides’ Shopify site, but won’t last for long.
+They’re available now from Vides’ Shopify site but won’t last for long.

 Want more?